w3c/wot-usecases/USE-CASES/hazard-annotations.md

 This use case discusses all three aspects (awareness, policies, and enforcement) but the focus is on the foundational problem of awareness: having the information hazards available and delivering it to all the possible actors.
 Some scenarios on how the information could be consumed in useful and advanced ways are provided.

+With hazard and risks we consider the most broader scope, it can be an operational hazard as defined by `ISO/DIS 45001` and similar standards or a privacy concern as defined by legislations such as the European General Data Protection Regulation (GDPR).

 ### Expected Devices:

 Any device that may pose a physical or privacy hazard to the user should provide information on the risks e.g.: